For most of my adult life, I tried my best to ignore my anxiety.

 I’ve alway shoved my emotions deep down to ‘be strong’ and push forward, but my anxiety was a slowly rising tide.
 Day to day, I’d do my very best to keep my head above water.

 Then the pandemic hit.

 As the world transformed around me, I was confronted with my worst nightmare.

 My anxious thoughts were overwhelming me.
 The constant worry about my sister and her family in California.
 The constant worry about my son in Colorado.
 The constant worry about my daughter, son-in-law and their new baby in North Carolina.
 The constant worry about my little humans who I coach at the office where I could no longer coach.
 The constant worry about my friends.

-The stress about my own health because I wasn’t able to cycle with my cycling pals (cycling is my therapy for anxiety and depression), the doubt about the state of our world – my worst-case scenarios were playing out before my eyes causing me to spiral into more anxious thinking.
+The stress about my own health because I wasn’t able to cycle with my cycling pals (cycling is my therapy for anxiety and depression), and the doubt about the uncertainty of our world.
+My worst-case scenarios were playing out before my eyes causing me to spiral into more anxious thinking.

 And worst of all?
 I was faced with what felt like endless time alone (my hubby was fortunate to keep working), without the distractions that used to help me through the day.